-The Board is Engineers Canada’s policy-setting body.
-As an informed agent of the entire ownership, it is responsible to ensure appropriate organizational performance by:
+The Board is Engineers Canada’s governing body.
+It is responsible for ensuring appropriate organizational performance by:

-- Creating written governing policies that address the broadest levels of all organizational decisions and situations:
+- Creating written governing policies that address how the organization, and the Board itself, shall function

-- Monitoring the Chief Executive Officer to ensure organizational performance on Ends and Executive Limitations.
+- Monitoring the Chief Executive Officer to ensure organizational performance .

-- Making decisions related to the Engineers Canada Accreditation Board and the Engineers Canada Qualifications Board.
+- Making decisions related to the Canadian Engineering Accreditation Board and the Canadian Engineering Qualifications Board.

 - Attracting and inspiring volunteers.